© All Rights Reserved Lavafalls

 On the third day of the Tibetan new year (Losar) the Monlam Festival starts and on the 13th day of the first month of the Tibetan calendar the great thangka is shown.
 This thangka is 30 metres by 20 metres and is displayed on a hill over looking the monastery.
 Celebrations continue with Cham dancers and many other activities for three more days.

 The second month of the Tibetan calendar also brings many festivals celebrating the coming of spring, which can be quite interesting.

-Gannan Xiahe Airport is an airport being constructed in Gannan Tibetan Autonomous Prefecture, Gansu Province, China.
-It is located in Xiahe County, 72 kilometers from the county seat and 56 kilometers from Hezuo, the capital of Gannan Prefecture.
-Construction started in September 2010.
+Gannan Xiahe Airport is opened in August 2013 in Gannan Tibetan Autonomous Prefecture, Gansu Province, China.
+It is located in Xiahe County, 72 kilometres from the county seat and 56 kilometres from Hezuo, the capital of Gannan Prefecture.

 Xiahe Bus Station is about 1.5 kilometres away from the entrance to the monastery and the main concentration of guesthouses.
 Turn right when you walk out bus stations front door.

-From Lanzhou there are two morning buses and two afternoon buses (6:30am, 7:30am and 2:00pm, 3:00pm) leave from Lanzhou Nanzhan (Lanzhou South Bus Terminal).
+From Lanzhou there are three morning buses and two afternoon buses (6:30am, 7:30am, 8:30 am and 2:00pm, 3:00pm) leave from Lanzhou Nanzhan (Lanzhou South Bus Terminal).
 The trip takes 3 and a half hours.
 From Linxia there are half hourly buses during the day, arriving in Xiahe about 2 hours later.
 From Langmusi there is one bus a day leaving at 2:00pm, taking 4 hours.
 There is sometimes one in the morning too.
 From Tongren, there is one bus per day leaving at 8:00am taking 3 hours along a scenic road.